 Please keep in mind that not every tool is mandatory since not everyone has the same aquarium building idea or blueprint.

-Below is a list of tools that could ease your aquarium build:
+Here’s a list of tools that can facilitate your aquarium construction:

 - Duct tape